If you are about to start using an SEO agency it’s important to know the difference between On-Page and Off-Page SEO.

 Make sure you look out for these ‘Off Page’ factors when working with your SEO company.
 If you see anything strange (and I will list these below) you should bring this up with them.

-Back linking is the foundation of any SEO campaign and if you find that you SEO agency is pushing a keyword too hard (in order to help rank it) you need to question this activity.
+Backlinking is the foundation of any SEO campaign and if you find that your SEO agency is pushing a keyword too hard (in order to help rank it) you need to question this activity.
 This is one of the most common ‘off page’ issues that we see all the time as SEO agencies with little regard for Google will over optimise a keyword or phrase to the detriment of the client.
-Ask them for a anchor text back link report every month to see what type of ‘off page’ back link activity they are doing.
+Ask them for an anchor text backlink report every month to see what type of ‘off page’ backlink activity they are doing.

-If your ‘Off Page’ SEO is done properly than they should be out reaching to other websites in the hope of publishing content with a link back to your site.
+If your Off-Page SEO is done properly then they should be outreaching to other websites in the hope of publishing content with a link back to your site.
 Ask to see some of this content and check the quality of it as well as the links pointing back to your site.
 This is a great way to tell if your SEO is being done by a professional outfit or a bunch of novices.

 In conclusion, you can see the difference between the two SEO elements.
 They are as important as each other and must work together in a cohesive and harmonious way if you are to succeed online.